Resolve

 The Process

-We applied the Double Diamond approach to guide our design process, using its structured phases—Discover, Define, Develop, and Deliver—to deeply understand men's mental health challenges and create a tailored, user-centred solution.
+The Double Diamond approach was used to guide the design process, using its structured phases—Discover, Define, Develop, and Deliver—to deeply understand men's mental health challenges and create a tailored, user-centred solution.

 Project Goals